-But I still needed to go grocery shopping yesterday to get potatoes for mashing, pastina, cottage cheese, and tuna.
+But I still needed to go grocery shopping yesterday to get potatoes for mashing, cottage cheese, and tuna.
 Unfortunately, I couldn’t get everything at one store.
-First I went to my favorite grocery store where I picked up a carton of Daisy Cottage Cheese.
-Its sodium content is fairly low when compared to other brands of cottage cheese, just 360 mgs sodium per ½ cup.
-I also picked up a package of Healthy Ones Honey Smoked Turkey Breast.
-With 290 mgs sodium per oz., I figured I could finely chop up the thin slices and gussy up scrambled eggs, mashed potatoes, and even cottage cheese.
+I picked up a package of Healthy Ones Honey Smoked Turkey Breast.
+With 290 mg sodium per oz.
+I figured I could finely chop up the thin slices and gussy up scrambled eggs.
 And, of course, I picked up a couple of frozen packages of Amy’s Light in Sodium Macaroni and Cheese.

 This is great news because Swanson has long been the premier supplier of grocery store broth and stock.
 Their products always taste good and stores are more inclined to stock products from the Campbell’s/Swanson family.

 I headed over to Safeway to complete my shopping trip.
 There I picked up two loaves of Safeway Kitchens Very Low Sodium Multi-Grain Bread.
 It has only 5 mgs sodium for two slices and is very soft and not grainy at all.
 Perfect for a hurting mouth.
 (Yes, I usually do all our baking, but it’s been too hot to turn on the oven and flat breads like tortillas require too much chewing.
 I figure I can cut the crusts off and the squishy bread will be fine for a sore mouth.)
 Then I got a container of Lucerne (Safeway’s house brand) No Salt Added Cottage Cheese.
 It has only 45 mgs sodium per ½ cup.
-Unfortunately, it tastes like wet chalk to me!
-But by combining it with equal amounts of the Daisy cottage cheese, the taste is improved and the sodium content is cut to about 200 mgs per half cup.
 I also picked up a couple cans of Bumblebee Very Low Sodium Tuna.
 I figured I could smush up some tuna and mayo for a lunch time treat.